 Determinations that native title exists, or does not exist, in a particular area are made by the Federal Court of Australia (or in rare cases the High Court).
-However, where native title is yet to be determined, for the purposes of granting an EL, if an applicant can satisfy the Minister that native title has been extinguished in relation to the entire area of an EL application, the EL can be granted without the Native Title Condition.
+However, where native title is yet to be determined, for the purposes of granting a PEL or PSPA, if an applicant can satisfy the Minister that native title has been extinguished in relation to the entire area of the application, the PEL or PSPA can be granted without the Native Title Condition.